dpizzuto/microfrontends-integration-pattern/README.md

 # Acknowledgements
-Thanks to Chris Kitson for his great [work](https://github.com/chriskitson/micro-frontends-with-web-components) here about micro frontend which helped me a lot!
+Thanks to Chris Kitson for his great [work](https://github.com/chriskitson/micro-frontends-with-web-components)  about micro frontend which helped me a lot!